 - If you smell gas or think there might be a gas leak, call the free 24-hour national gas emergency number immediately on 0800 111 999.

 - Never attempt to work on a gas appliance yourself.

-For more information about gas safety and to find a registered gas engineer, see: Gas Safe Register
+For more information about gas safety, see: Gas Safe Register